 In addition to the general admission requirements for Master programs, the following requirements also apply:

-- Students will normally apply for acceptance to the Collaborative Program with Specialization in Women's Studies at the same time as they apply for admission to the graduate program of the collaborating academic unit
+- Students will normally apply for acceptance to the Collaborative Program with Specialization in Gender and Women's Studies at the same time as they apply for admission to the graduate program of the collaborating academic unit

 Please use the following links to view program-specific admission requirements, application procedures and other important details of the Master's program of the collaborating academic unit: